postmanlabs/labs-docs/src/pages/postman-flows/getting-started/running-requests-in-sequence.md

 warning: false
 ---

-If you have a bunch of simple requests that have no dependency on each other but they have to be executed in a particular order, you can do so by using [send events](/postman-flows/core-concepts/connections/#signals) to connect your [blocks](/postman-flows/core-concepts/blocks/)
+If you have a bunch of simple requests that have no dependency on each other but they have to be executed in a particular order, you can do so by using send events to connect your [blocks](/postman-flows/core-concepts/blocks/).

 > Check out the example flow - [Chaining requests](https://www.postman.com/postman/workspace/example-flows/flow/6267f9315d367a64e7ba06e5)